-2019 saw the largest numbers of family volunteers participating at our projects that we’ve ever seen, firmly demonstrating that volunteering is moving to the forefront of people’s minds when looking for a unique family experience.
+Family volunteers in 2019 made up nearly a quarter of our volunteers – the largest number that we’ve ever seen.
+This firmly demonstrates that volunteering is moving to the forefront of people’s minds when looking for a unique family experience.

 Another trend we saw really take off this year, which we love, was multi-generational family volunteer trips – mum, dad, grandparents and grandchildren, all participating together.
 We also saw a number of parent-child holidays – sometimes a last adventure together before heading off to university, or just a special mother-daughter or father-son bonding and reconnection trip.